 Welcome to the Simplicity Institute

-Given that the essential factor in our global predicament is overconsumption, the most obvious principle for a sustainable society is that those who are over-consuming must move to far more materially ‘simple’ lifestyles.
+Genuine progress toward a just and sustainable world requires those who are over-consuming to move to far more materially ‘simple’ and less energy-intensive ways of living.
 This does not mean deprivation or hardship.
-It means focusing on what is sufficient to live well.
-Most of our basic needs can be met in quite simple and low-impact ways, while maintaining a high quality of life.
+It means focusing on what is sufficient to live well, and creating new cultures of consumption, new systems of production, and new governance structures that promote a ‘simpler way’ of life.
+Our basic needs can be met in highly localised and low-impact ways, while maintaining a high quality of life.

 Please take a look around the site to learn more: